-In connection with this offering, each of our shareholders has waived his, her or its right to participate in this offering except to the extent of their participation, if any, in the underwriters' overallotment option.
+In connection with this offering, substantially all of our shareholders have waived their rights, or we have otherwise effectively precluded our shareholders' rights, to participate in this offering except to the extent of their participation, if any, in the underwriters' overallotment option.
 In addition, the shareholders who have executed "lock-up" agreements in connection with this offering have agreed not to exercise any "piggyback" rights they may have for a period of 12 months from the closing of this offering.